nickjj/flask-db/README.md

 very confusing if you're not aware of [Alembic's limitations with auto-generate](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect).

-There's also no help for doing things like managing and seeding your database.
+There's also no help for doing things like resetting and seeding your database.
 It's a tool exclusively designed for running database migrations with Alembic.

 #### Flask-Alembic

 This tool internally imports the Alembic Python library and creates its own CLI around that.
-Not of all of the commands are API compatible with the `alembic` CLI.
+It's similar to Flask-Migrate in that regard but not of all of the commands are API compatible with the `alembic` CLI.

 For example, here's a snippet from [Flask-Alembic's `revision` command](https://github.com/davidism/flask-alembic/blob/c8f202d4522123760a52865b6d3806470fa396e9/src/flask_alembic/cli/script.py#L94-L117):